New To Stand-up Comedy? A Great Starting Point: ComedyUniversity.com

 – They can react to the material (informational content) they are delivering using their own sense of humor or…

-3. Public speakers have the advantage of being able to inject common street jokes that are appropriate into their presentation (not usually the case in the comedy club scene).
+3. Public speakers have the advantage of being able to inject common street jokes that are appropriate into their presentation (not usually the case in the comedy club scene) along with funny quotes as long as credit for the quotes are provided.

 4. Just like with comedians, MOST of a speaking professional’s laughter generation power comes from their delivery and effective use of their already developed expressive comedy traits — not the literal words and sentences used.